51Degrees/device-detection-php-onpremise/OnPremise.md

 To regenerate the SWIG wrapper files, add `SWIG=1` to the `./configure` step.

-The Pattern and Hash engine extensions will then be installed into the PHP extensions directory and can then be added to the active php.ini file.
+The Hash engine extension will then be installed into the PHP extensions directory and can then be added to the active php.ini file.

 ## Configuration